trungnb2210/focality/README.md

 Note:
-Everytime schema.prisma is updated run "npx prisma generate" Then push to the server with "npx primsa db push" Modify table by "npx prisma studio"
+Everytime schema.prisma is updated run "npx prisma generate" Then push to the server with "npx prisma db push" Modify table by "npx prisma studio"